kera-cudmore/seaside-sewing/README.md

 This project was created using methods taught in the Code Institutes walkthrough project for Boutique Ado.

+The code to create the image zoom on the products page was taken from [Thdoan Magnify JS](https://thdoan.github.io/magnify/)

 ### Content

 Content for the site was written by Kera Cudmore, save for product descriptions, which were adapted from the product descriptions on the Groves website.